 Your read-aloud books can be anything you choose — science, biography, historical fiction, poetry, classics, the Bible, or just fun literature.
 You can select books related to what your family is studying, or you can just pick something you enjoy reading.

 Suggested reading lists can be found in how-to-homeschool books such as The Ultimate Guide to Homeschooling, Mary Pride’s Guide to Getting Started, Cathy Duffy’s 102 Top Picks for Homeschool Curriculum, The Well-Trained Mind, etc. Also, check out homeschool catalogs with reading lists, such as Total Language Plus, Progeny Press, Sonlight, and others.
-Compact Classics volumes (also known as The Great American Bathroom Books) have two page-synopses of classics to give you an idea of some you might like.
+Compact Classics volumes (also known as The Great American Bathroom Books) have two page-synopses of classics to give you an idea of some you might like, and can be a helpful resource for choosing upper level read-aloud materials.
 E.D.
 Hirsch’s Dictionary of Cultural Literacy includes a list of some of the cultural classics.
 And the time-honored Honey for a Child’s Heart and Books Children Love contain lots of suggestions for read-aloud time.

 What Does This Look Like?